CampbellMcDowall/DunedinIoT/development/nodes/mDot/README.md

 ## Seeing debug info on a PC over USB

-On Windows you must install serial-USB driver from here: http://www.st.com/en/embedded-software/stsw-link009.html Open serial terminal.
+On Windows you must install serial-USB driver from here: http://www.st.com/en/embedded-software/stsw-link009.html

+Open a serial terminal.
 I used the Arduino IDE's serial monitor set to the correct COM port (this varies) at 9600 baud.